linas/learn-experiments-en/run-15/README.md

 cp -pr r15-sim2500.rdb r15-goe.rdb
 guile -l cogserver-gram.scm

-XXX Do we really need the gram part?
-I suspect not...
+Do we really need the gram part?
+We do, in order to be able to create a list of ranked words.

 (goe 'mean-rms)
 ; (-1.4053400751699667 2.898486631855367)